Article

 Below you’ll find a selection of relevant topics and resources to consider when planning your approach to supporting men’s health.
 This is not an exhaustive list, so we recommend taking a localised approach to ensure your strategy meets the needs of your organisation and staff.

-• Around one in eight men in England experiences a common mental health problem such as anxiety, depression, panic disorder or obsessive-compulsive disorder (OCD), as outlined on the mental health foundation website.
-However, men are less likely to seek help than women, meaning many cases may go undiagnosed or unreported.
+• Around one in eight men in England experiences a common mental health problem such as anxiety or depression.
+However, men are less likely to seek, meaning many cases go undiagnosed.

 • According to statistics collected from the UK Addiction Treatment Centres, men are more likely to: